emweathers/PrinterFileGen/README.md

 If the masks aren't showing up correctly on the printer, load the bitmap images into mspaint and save.
 There have been some issues with using Photoshop generated bitmaps that I have not yet resolved.

+# printer_gbr_converter.py
+Converts .gbr Gerber files into .bmp Bitmap image files sized at ~59 DPmm (Dots Per mm) for use with the printer.

+Should serve as a half-decent pipelining tool for automating the creation of .bmp files from PCB files for use with PrinterFileGen.exe.

+**Using this requires installing the libraries used in the program.
+It also may only work with KiCad outputs.**

+Instructions on Use:
+- Put printer_gbr_converter.py in the same folder as .gbr files
+- Run
+- Output files can be found in the bmp_out folder within the folder the program was run in